The Hours (engraving): The stippling technique

 The stippling technique involved the etching, usually on a copper plate, of stipple dots to form an image.
 The process was tedious; many thousands of these dots were required to form an image of this quality.
 After the copper plate was etched, it was then used to make a number of prints by the usual intaglio method.
 The number depended upon how well the plate held up during the printing process, which abraded the plate slightly with each use.
 The earlier prints, therefore, were of better quality than the later ones.
-At some point the plate became so abraded that it was no longer usable.
+At some point, the plate became so worn that it was no longer usable.

 The printing and coloring (hand washing) of each engraving was difficult, and required the hand of an artist.
 For that reason, many of these old original prints were inked by the master himself.

 Stippling is used to excellent effect in representing transparent materials in the filmy gowns and gossamer wings of the nymphs.